 This division provides piling services, as well as the rental and sale of cranes and heavy machinery for the construction industry.
-The business segment contributed \$9.5 million or 27% of the Group's revenue in FY2019, as compared to \$9.2 million or 36% in FY2018.
-The increase was attributed mainly to an improvement in piling revenue and cost savings.
-Segment profitability has improved from a segmental loss of \$0.8 million in FY2018 to segmental profit of \$0.3 million in FY2019 due to more projects secured and effective cost control in FY2019.
+The segment contributed \$6.9 million or 22%, and 9.5 million or 28%, of the Group's revenue for FY2020 and FY2019 respectively.
+The decrease was attributed mainly to the temporary shutdown of construction projects during the Circuit Breaker.
+As a result, segment profitability decreased from a profit of \$0.3 million in FY2019 to a loss of \$0.05 million in FY2020.